What is a crosswalk?

 Always yield to pedestrians in sidewalks before turning into a driveway, parking lot, or alley.

 When emerging from a driveway or parking lot, come to a complete stop before entering the sidewalk.
 Wait until it’s clear before moving forward.
-If necessary, a vehicle may stop again on top of the sidewalk to see cross traffic before navigating an exit.
+If necessary, a driver may stop again on top of the sidewalk to see cross traffic before navigating an exit.
 When this occurs, pedestrians on the sidewalk must yield.
 ORS 811.505, 811.025, 811.550(4)

 What’s the law regarding blind pedestrians?